Policy Manager Command-line usage

 |-air pubId [: appId [:[ min ]:[ max ]]]|

-A whitelist of AIR applications that can play protected content.
+A allow list of AIR applications that can play protected content.

 You can apply this option to restrict which publishers, applications, and versions can access the content that is protected with this DRM policy.